If you’re thinking of working in healthcare, there is one excellent reason why you should strongly consider it: baby boomers.

 If hospitals and healthcare organizations don’t stay within the bounds of HIPAA policy when sharing EHRs and other patient data records, they can be fined.

-Furthermore, there is a significant risk of data breaches at the hands of hackers who want to steal personal medical data—which has high street value on the dark web.
+Furthermore, there is a significant risk of data breaches at the hands of hackers who want to steal personal medical data—which has a high street value on the dark web.